-Content Overview Content Assessment Overview 1.
-Applied anatomy and physiology Physical training The structure and function of the skeleton and muscular system, cardiovascular and respiratory systems, the effects of exercise on the body, training and fitness, injury prevention.
+Content Overview Content Assessment Overview Applied anatomy and physiology Physical training The structure and function of the skeleton and muscular system, cardiovascular and respiratory systems, the effects of exercise on the body, training and fitness, injury prevention.
 Physical factors affecting performance 60 marks One hour written paper 30% of total GCSE 2.
 Socio-cultural influences Sports psychology Health, fitness and wellbeing Engagement patterns in different social groups in PE and sport, commercialisation and ethical issues in PE and sport, sports psychology, health, fitness and wellbeing.
 Socio-cultural factors and sports psychology 60 marks One hour written paper 30% of total GCSE 3.
 Practical activity assessment Evaluating and Analysing Performance (EAP) Students perform in three practical activities one from the individual list, one from the team list and one other from either list.
 In addition, students are required to demonstrate their ability to analyse and evaluate their own performance.
 Performance in physical education 80 marks non-examined assessment 40% of total GCSE

-Students have the opportunity to develop a practical course? set of key skills, including dealing with pressure, split-To study GCSE Physical Education, you need a passion and interest in PE and sport and already second decision making, interpreting and analysing data and more.
-It can lend itself to further training in perform in two or three sports to a reasonable such areas as education (secondary or primary), sport standard. and exercise science, coaching and professional sport, the media, sport psychology, physiotherapy, nursing and occupational therapy, dietetics and nutrition, again later? events management and the armed forces.
-GCSE PE is not a prerequisite to study A Level PE.
+Students have the opportunity to develop a practical set of key skills, including dealing with pressure, split-second decision making, interpreting and analysing data and more.
+It can lend itself to further training in such areas as education (secondary or primary), sport and exercise science, coaching and professional sport, the media, sport psychology, physiotherapy, nursing and occupational therapy, dietetics and nutrition, events management and the armed forces.